 Introduction to Docker run Command

-The ‘docker run’ command is used to run or start a command in a new container which means it creates a writeable layer on top of the mentioned image in the command.
-That’s why we call a container is a writeable image.
-This is the first command that we run when start learning Docker.
-There are a lot of options available with this command to configure the container as per our requirement like running a container in detached mode or interactive mode, specifying a name to the container, attaching network, volume, etc., exposing port to access the containers’ application externally, and many more things.
+The ‘docker run’ command is used to run or start a command in a new container, creating a writeable layer on top of the mentioned image in the command.
+That’s why we call a container a writeable image.
+This is the first command that we run when we start learning Docker.
+There are a lot of options available with this command to configure the container as per our requirements, like running a container in detached mode or interactive mode, specifying a name to the container, attaching network, volume, etc., exposing the port to access the containers’ application externally, and many more things.

 docker run [OPTIONS] IMAGE [COMMAND] [ARG...]

-- -d, –detach: It is used to run the container in the background and print container ID.
+- d, –detach: It is used to run the container in the background and print the container ID.

-- -e, –env: It is used to set environment variables in the container.
+- e, –env: It sets environment variables in the container.

-- -l, –lable: It is used to add metadata to the container.
+- l, –lable: It adds metadata to the container.

-- -m, –memory: It is used to set memory limit in bytes.
+- m, –memory: It sets memory limit in bytes.

-- -p, –publish: It is used to publish container’s ports to host.
+- p, –publish: It is used to publish the container’s ports to the host.

-- –restart: It allows us to specify restart policy for the container.
+- restart: It allows us to specify the restart policy for the container.

-- -t, –tty: It allocates terminal and mostly used with the ‘-i’ option.
+- t, –tty: It allocates terminal and is mostly used with the ‘-i’ option.

-- -w, –workdir: It allows to set the working directory of the container.
+- w, –workdir: It allows setting the working directory of the container.

-The above options are the most common that we frequently use while working with the ‘docker run’ command.
+The above options are the most common ones we frequently use while working with the ‘docker run’ command.

 We can use the ‘–help’ option to list all available options of this command as below: